Nelson, New Zealand: Local

+Motto "Palmam qui meruit ferat" (Let him who has earned it bear the palm).
+This motto is the same as that of Lord Nelson.

+National

+Nelson is covered by the Nelson general electorate, and the Te Tai Tonga Māori electorate, which covers the entire South Island and part of Wellington in the North Island.
+Since the 2023 general election, Nelson is held by Rachel Boyack of the Labour Party, and Te Tai Tonga by Tākuta Ferris of Te Pāti Māori.

 Economy

 The Nelson economy (and that of the neighbouring Tasman District) is based on the 'big five' industries; seafood, horticulture, forestry, farming and tourism.
 Port Nelson is the biggest fishing port in Australasia.
 There are also a range of growth industries, including art and craft, aviation, engineering technology, and information technology.
-The region is sixth in terms of GDP growth in the 2007–10 period.
+The region was sixth in terms of GDP growth in the 2007–10 period.

 The combined sub-national GDP of Nelson and Tasman District was estimated at $3.4 billion in 2010, 1.8% of New Zealand's national GDP.

-Nelson is home to various business agencies that serve the city and its surrounds, including Nelson Tasman Tourism (NTT), which aims to promote the region and help advertisers reach visitors from New Zealand and overseas, and the Nelson Regional Economic Development Agency (EDA), which works to "coordinate, promote, facilitate, investigate, develop, implement, support and fund initiatives relating to economic development [and] employment growth ... within the Nelson region ..."
+The Nelson Regional Development Agency is an economic development agency for Nelson and the Tasman District.

-Below is a list of some of the region's largest companies and employers:
+Some of the region's largest companies and employers are: